 How to Measure Influencer Engagement Rate

-At the risk of oversimplifying, most engagement rates take the number of post engagements (likes, shares, and comments) and divide that number by the influencer’s follower count.
+At the risk of oversimplifying, most engagement rates take the number of post engagements (likes, shares, and comments) and divide that number by a creator's follower count.

-But many marketers closely examine social media algorithms to understand how influencer content reaches audiences.
+But many marketers closely examine social media algorithms to understand how a creator's content reaches audiences.
 These insights cause marketers to view engagement in a few different variations.

 Despite these hair-splitting controversies, an engagement rate generally expresses the same data quality.
 That is, there is an audience and then there is audience response.
 The volume of that response against the backdrop of all impressions from views, followers, etc. represents an engagement rate.

-What Does an Engagement Rate Tell You About an Influencer?
+What Does an Engagement Rate Tell You About a Creator?

-An influencer’s engagement rate demonstrates that audiences weren’t content to merely view a piece of content.
-The influencer’s content was compelling enough to merit a response, whether that response be a like, comment, or share.
+A creator's engagement rate demonstrates that audiences weren’t content to merely view a piece of content.
+The creator’s content was compelling enough to merit a response, whether that response be a like, comment, or share.

-When an influencer produces consistent, positive responses from other social media users, their engagement rate climbs.
-And influencer marketers note that influencers with high engagement rates very likely nurture audiences that view the influencer’s opinion very highly.
+When a creator produces consistent, positive responses from other social media users, their engagement rate climbs.
+And influencer marketers note that creators with high engagement rates very likely nurture audiences that view the creator’s opinion very highly.